Visual Arts

 Ceramics

-This specialized course is offered every-other year or more depending on student interest.
-Using clay as a medium, students will study hand-building techniques as well as wheel throwing; though hand built methods will be emphasized.
+This specialized course is offered every other year or more depending on student interest.
+Using clay as a medium, students will study hand-building techniques as well as wheel throwing; though hand-built methods will be emphasized.
 Students design and craft both functional and decorative ceramic arts.